Duimon/thebezelproject-scripts/README.md

 and
 * “gsar.exe” [(general search and replace utility)](http://gnuwin32.sourceforge.net/packages/gsar.htm)

-There is quite a bit of setup required to sue these scripts.
+There is quite a bit of setup required to use these scripts.